bluelibs/bluelibs/packages/mongo-bundle/DOCUMENTATION.md

 ```

 :::note
 When the document is created for the first time, we also store `updatedBy` to the same user as `createdBy`.
+Because in theory `creation` is also an `update`, we understand there can be mixed feelings about this.
+If you want to identify whether this document has had any changes, we recommend creating an `isTouched` boolean variable and update it after the `BeforeUpdateEvent` from `@bluelibs/mongo-bundle`.
+And inside the event you can do this for all collections or filter for the ones you need.
 :::

 ### Validate